kentcdodds/glamorous-website/pages/api/content/glamorous.md

 // be forwarded to `MyComponent` because it is a valid prop for a `div`.
 ```

+> Try this out in your browser [here](https://codesandbox.io/s/GZEo8jOyy)!

 ### withComponent

 In some cases you might want to just copy the styles of an already created glamorous component with a
 different tag altogether, `withComponent` function comes in handy then.
-For example:

 ```js
 const Button = glamorous.button({